Have you decided to earn a living working as a personal trainer? Are you seeking a career in the rewarding fitness sector?

 Typically, you will need one weekend for your Level 2 Gym Instructor qualification and come back for your practical and theory assessments the weekend after.
 Then you will dedicate 3 weekends (usually one weekend each month) towards your Level 3 qualification.
 Then, just like with your Level 2 course, you will have to complete assessments for Level 3 qualifications.
 The whole process takes about 5 months on average.

 Online study might last between 12 to 24 months depending largely on the course provider or the pattern of study you pick.
 If you choose to go on a faster pace with your online study, then you might even end up completing your study before those enrolled in part-time study.
-From my experience, however, the online/blended students are the ones taking the longest time to complete qualifications.

 The curriculum of course providers doesn’t differ much from one training centre to the other.
 It is due to a fact that most of the UK providers follow curriculum of one of the major awarding bodies like YMCA Awards or Active IQ.
 Key differences will be in the way provider laid out the course, student support it provides and admin side of the business.